 The first option is to do nothing and allow the leaves to pile on top of the grass.
 Depending on the amount and size of individual leaves, this may not be a good option.
-Left whole and in masse, leaves create a sunlight barrier to the turf beneath.
+Left whole and en masse, leaves create a sunlight barrier to the turf beneath.
 Furthermore, the moisture caught between a covering of leaves and grass is a perfect breeding ground for disease and harmful pests.
-It is important that turfgrass have adequate access to sunlight, moisture, and other nutrients during the fall and into the winter.
+It’s important that turfgrass has adequate access to sunlight, moisture and other nutrients during the fall and into the winter.
 Check out some of our recommended disease control products below.

 An obvious and fourth option is a combination of two and three.
-Remove the majority of early fallen leaves for atheistic purposes and bag and/or mulch leaves for the remainder of the year.
+Remove the majority of early fallen leaves for aesthetic purposes and bag and/or mulch leaves for the remainder of the year.

 As the autumn season is still in its early stages, now is the time to be thinking about how you will handle the leaves that will soon cover your lawn.
 If you traditionally spend hours raking and bagging, give the mulching approach a try this year as a change that will reap many benefits.
 Be sure to also check out our Fall Lawn Maintenance Tips article for more information regarding regular maintenance practices that should take place during this season.